Hugh Bowron BA (Cant), MA (Cant), Dip Theol (Leeds), MTheol (Otago)

 Radio creates a background noise to our lives, often limited to public spaces, worksites and the solitude of our vehicles, however radio once played a central role in the lives of New Zealand citizens, reflected in urban and rural populations alike.
 My thesis explores the use of radio to promote messages concerning public health, specifically focusing on Dr H. B. Turbott's health broadcasts between 1943-1984.
 From these talks we can follow overarching themes in how health information was communicated to the masses, and follow shifts in both understandings of health and social issues.
 Topics of discussion reflect concerns of the time, from the inception of these talks onwards.
 Initially implemented to address issues of health relevant to wartime, during a period when the radio was a key domestic item, the continuation and longevity of Dr Turbott's talks on health reflects New Zealand's unique relationship with radio.

-Supervisors: Professor Barbara Brookes and Associate Professor Patricia Priest
+Supervisors: Professor Barbara Brookes and Professor Patricia Priest

 Paulien Martens, BA, BA (Hons) (Canterbury)

 'Our boys will do better here no doubt': Parenthood in Canterbury and Otago, 1840-1880